-Travel
+When You Travel

-- Always carry your ICD identification (ID) card. - If you must pass through a metal detector, hand this ID card to security staff and tell them that you might set off the alarm. - You may also want to carry a card with the ICD information translated into the language(s) of the country (or countries) you will visit or travel through. - Although some studies show there are no risks to ICDs from metal detectors, most makers of the devices still advise caution: - You may walk through the metal-detection arch, but do not stay inside the arch or lean on the sides of the structure. - If a metal-detection hand wand is used, ask security staff to avoid waving or holding it over your ICD. - If you feel dizzy, have fast heartbeats (palpitations), or receive a shock from your ICD when near a metal detector, step away from it.
-Your ICD should begin to work properly right away. - Body scanners that are used in some airports and other places will not affect your ICD. - Always carry a full list of your current medicines.
-Include their doses, how often you take them each day, and why you take them.

-- Always carry your medicines with you in your carry-on bags.
-Do not pack them in your checked luggage. - Carry phone numbers for your healthcare providers in case of emergency.
+- Always carry your ICD identification (ID) card. - If you must pass through a metal detector, hand this ID card to security staff and tell them that you might set off the alarm. - You may also want to carry a card with the ICD information translated into the language(s) of the country (or countries) you will visit or travel through. - Although some studies show there are no risks to ICDs from metal detectors, most makers of the devices still suggest being cautious: - You may walk through the metal-detection arch, but do not stay inside the arch or lean on the sides of the structure. - If a metal-detection hand wand is used, ask security staff to avoid waving or holding it over your ICD.
+The wand should stay at least 6 inches away from your ICD. - If you feel dizzy, have fast heartbeats (palpitations), or are shocked by your ICD when you are near a metal detector, just move away.
+Your ICD should begin to work properly right away. - Body scanners that are used in some airports and other locations will not have any effect on your ICD. - Always carry a full list of your current medicines.
+Include their doses, how often you take them each day, and why you are taking them. - Always carry your medicines with you in your carry-on bags.
+Do not pack them in your checked luggage. - Carry phone numbers for your providers in case of emergency.